vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 booster dose, though not quite fully at that level (my strength endurance seemed a little bit down, so I got fewer reps in for push-ups as I did them after the dumb bells).

+## 2025-03-31: at-home jogging

+On Monday 2025-03-31, I decided to do at-home jogging due to a mix of a tight timeline, desire to multiplex, and windy outside weather.